 Way too many organizations confuse debating and developing a vision, values, and mission statement with actually living them.
 Read more about that in my blog post “Beware the Vision and Mission Statement Trap of Wordsmithing Hell“.

 We’ve developed three key questions to cut through the wordsmithing and “vernacular engineering debate” on definitions of Vision, Values, and Purpose/Mission.
 You can read about these at “Three Core Questions That Define Organizational Culture“.
 We call this Focus and Context.
 It’s at the core of our leadership and organization development models Transformation Pathways and Timeless Leadership Principles.
-You can read lots more on Focus and Context at Organizational Vision, Values, and Purpose blog posts and Vision, Values, and Purpose articles and book excerpts.
+You can read lots more on Focus and Context at Vision, Values, and Purpose blog posts, articles and book excerpts.

 My Leading a Peak Performance Culture archived webcast summarizes decades of our experiences and approaches to leadership and culture development.
 Scroll down this page for links to more material on what’s touched on in the webcast: